Introduced species: Genetics

 When a new species is introduced, the species could potentially breed with members of native species, producing hybrids.
-The effect of the creating of hybrids can range from having little effect, a negative effect, to having devastating effects on native species.
+The genesis of hybrids can range from having little effect, a negative effect, to having devastating effects on native species.
 Potential negative effects include hybrids that are less fit for their environment resulting in a population decrease.
 This was seen in the Atlantic Salmon population when high levels of escape from Atlantic Salmon farms into the wild populations resulted in hybrids that had reduced survival.
 Potential positive effects include adding to the genetic diversity of the population which can increase the adaptation ability of the population and increase the number of healthy individuals within a population.
 This was seen in the introduction of guppies in Trinidad to encourage population growth and introduce new alleles into the population.
 The results of this introduction included increased levels of heterozygosity and a larger population size.
 Wide-spread introductions of non-native iguanas are causing devastating effects on native Iguana populations in the Caribbean Lesser Antilles, as hybrids appear to have higher fitness than native iguanas, leading to competitive outcompetition and replacement.
 Numerous populations have already become extinct and hybridization continues to reduce the number of native iguanas on multiple islands.

 In plants, introduced species have been observed to undergo rapid evolutionary change to adapt to their new environments, with changes in plant height, size, leaf shape, dispersal ability, reproductive output, vegetative reproduction ability, level of dependence on the mycorrhizal network, and level of phenotype plasticity appearing on timescales of decades to centuries.